zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 A “body of knowledge” is a certain amount of inform ation or research about a certain area of study.
 You could talk about the bod y of knowledge in physics.
 That would include everything we know, basically, a bout physics or perhaps about one specific area of physics.
 “To turn someth ing on its head” means to change something completely, to change something en tirely.
 Irene is saying that whatever discovery is made by her, it’s not going t o “turn the field,” whatever area of study she’s working in, “on its head.”
 It’s  not going to change it completely.

 Pierre disagrees.
 He says, “I think you’re downplay ing the possible impact of such a discovery.”
-“To downplay” (downplay) means t o do or say something that makes something not seem very important or signific ant – to treat something as being less important than it really is.
-It’s sort o f the opposite of “overstating the case.”
+“To downplay” (downplay) means to do or say something that makes something not seem very important or signific ant – to treat something as being less important than it really is.
+It’s sort of the opposite of “overstating the case.”
 Pierre says that he thinks Irene is “downpla ying the possible impact” (impact) of a discovery.
 The “impact” is the influe nce, the consequences.

 He says, “I think you’ll be recognized as a pioneer , a real trailblazer.”
 A “pioneer” (pioneer) is a person who does something for the fi rst time or goes somewhere that no one else has been to before.
 A “trailblazer ” (trailblazer) – one word – means something similar.
 It’s a person who is the f irst to do something.
 In addition, a trailblazer is someone who other people  follow, who other people imitate.